wavefrontHQ/docs/pages/doc/wavefront_sdks.md

 ## What Do You Want to Collect?

 Wavefront observability SDKs let you instrument your application to collect and send different kinds of observability data.
-For the most gain with the least amount of work:
-* Start with Wavefront SDKs for instrumenting frameworks, if your application uses any of the supported frameworks.
-* Introduce other Wavefront SDKs to augment areas of your code that are not be handled by a supported framework.

 <!--- Writer note: If you add any languages to this table, add links in the corresponding sections below. --->